-- For a UNIX or Windows broker, see Administering Authorization Rules using System Management Hub in the UNIX and Windows administration documentation. - Not applicable to a BS2000/OSD broker.
+- For a UNIX or Windows broker, see Administering Authorization Rules using System Management Hub in the UNIX and Windows administration documentation. - Not applicable to a BS2000/OSD or z/VSE broker.

 Disabling the Deployment Service

 To disable the deployment service